-Since our inception, we have granted options to purchase our ordinary shares to our officers and certain of our directors.
+Since our inception, we have granted options to purchase our ordinary shares to our directors and executive officers.
 Such option agreements may contain acceleration provisions upon certain merger, acquisition or change of control transactions.
 We describe our option plans under "ITEM 6.B.
 Compensation-2003 Israeli Share Option Plan" and "ITEM 6.B.
 Compensation-2014 Equity Incentive Plan."
 If an executive officer is involuntarily terminated without cause or the executive officer voluntarily terminates his employment for good reason (as defined in the employment agreement), all options will immediately vest.
 Upon the consummation of a merger or acquisition transaction, an executive officer's options will be assumed or substituted by the surviving company, if applicable, or, in the compensation committee's sole discretion, will vest immediately or be amended, modified or terminated.
-Our compensation committee approved accelerated vesting in the case of a merger or an acquisition transaction for certain of our directors and executive officers with respect to the option agreements dated December 23, 2015, June 22, 2017, January 16, 2018 and December 31, 2018.
+Our compensation committee approved accelerated vesting in the case of a merger or an acquisition transaction for certain of our directors and executive officers with respect to the option agreements dated December 23, 2015, June 22, 2017, January 16, 2018, December 31, 2018, May 2, 2019, April 23, 2020 and March 4, 2021.